Orwell Astronomical Society (Ipswich)

 Theme: 21st Anniversary Convention.

-Our 1988 open day, held on Saturday 16 July, marked the 21st anniversary of the founding of the Society.
+Our 1988 open day marked the 21st anniversary of the founding of the Society.

 Theme: Moon and Jupiter.

 OASI opened the doors of Orwell Park Observatory to the public 25-28 September 1987 for our annual Open Weekend.
-The first three nights were blessed with clear skies so visitors were able to use the 26 cm refractor to look at a range of astronomical objects including Jupiter and its Galilean satellites, M13, M31, M57 and double stars in Lyra.
-Unfortunately, on the fourth night it was cloudy so visitors were unable to use the telescope at all.
+The first three nights were blessed with clear skies and visitors were able to use the 26 cm equatorial refractor to look at a range of astronomical objects including Jupiter and its Galilean satellites, M13, M31, M57 and double stars in Lyra.
+Unfortunately, on the fourth night it was cloudy and the telescope was not in use.

 Altogether, approximately 100 people visited the Observatory over the Open Weekend, and the Society raised almost £120.